Conversion Optimization Blog 6 min read

-After identifying CRO issues, formulating a potential solution, and mapping out actionable strategies to solve the issues, it is time to implement, iterate, and test.
+After identifying CO issues, formulating a potential solution, and mapping out actionable strategies to solve the issues, it is time to implement, iterate, and test.

-Through a rigorous process of implementing, iterating, and testing, you will be able to identify which execution works best for you.
-The next step in this CRO guide is A/B testing or split testing which will help establish if your proposed solutions and identified strategies will indeed solve your CRO issues.
+Through a rigorous process of implementing, iterating, and testing, you will be able to identify which execution is more optimized for conversions.
+The next step in this CO guide is A/B testing or split testing which will help establish if your proposed solutions and identified strategies will indeed solve your CO issues.